jeisen0105/Cyclistic-Case-Study/README.md

 ### Descriptive Analysis on ride length by user type

-Key descriptive statistics were calculated for the ride length of bike trips seperated by user type.
-Descriptvie statistics were transfered into a summary table for a concise output and the dataframe was exported as a csv.
+Key descriptive statistics for ride length (in minutes) were calculated separately for casual and member riders.
+These statistics—including mean, median, minimum, and maximum ride lengths—help reveal differences in usage patterns between the two groups.
+The dataframe was also exported as a CSV file for further use.

 ```r
 # Create a new data frame with all the key statistics, rounded to 2 decimal places